What Is a Hanok? A Complete Guide to Traditional Korean Houses, Ondol, and Courtyard Life

-Have you ever heard of “Hanok”?
-It’s a traditional Korean house built with native materials and designed to harmonize with nature.
+Maybe you’ve come across the word “Hanok” before—it refers to a traditional Korean house built with natural materials and designed to live with the landscape.
 I’ve always admired Hanoks.
 I dream of living in one someday, away from the city, surrounded by peace and beauty.
 Unlike modern apartments, these homes feel warm, grounded, and alive.

 A House Built in Harmony with Nature

-Hanoks are often built with their back to the mountains and facing water—what we call “baesanimsu” in Korean.
+Rather than focusing only on scenery, traditional builders studied the flow of wind and the movement of the sun to find the healthiest place for a home.
 This positioning allows them to block the wind and bring in fresh energy, creating a healthy and comfortable environment.
 The direction of sunlight and wind is always taken into account when choosing the location.

 All building materials come from nature—trees grown for over a hundred years, stones, clay, and straw.
 Thanks to this structure, Hanoks stay cool in summer and warm in winter, adapting beautifully to the seasons.